Avikky/ARM-assesment/README.md

     this will also install laravel passport which we will use for our api authentication

 ## Setup
-We need to setup up a database but for us to do that we have to create a `.env` file.
+We need to setup up a database but for us to do that we need to create a `.env` file.
-Git ignores this file when files are pushed to github, so to create it
+Git ignores the .env file when files are pushed to github, so to create it

 run this comman in your terminal `cp .env.example .env`

 This command will create a .env file and copy the content of .env.example to it.
-Don't worry editing the newly created .env file as all the right configuration are already preconfigured for you
+Don't worry editing the newly created .env file as all the neccessary configuration are already preconfigured for you

 **Alternatively**